jjneely/carolinarscm.org/content/register.md

 * Your music – please have it 3 hole punched AND practiced!
 * Black enclosed toe shoes for Sunday
 * Sunday clothes -- think sleeveless
-* A musical instrument if you would like to play it for the talent show (girls only)
+* A musical instrument if you would like to play it for the talent show (choristers only)
 * Your umbrella – it always seems to rain a day or two -->